GCN: NASA's Time-Domain and Multimessenger Alert System

 GCN distributes alerts between space- and ground-based observatories, physics experiments, and thousands of astronomers around the world.

 The General Coordinates Network (GCN) is a public collaboration platform run by NASA for the astronomy research community to share alerts and rapid communications about high-energy, multimessenger, and transient phenomena.
-For more information, see What is GCN?
+For more information, see What is GCN? or check out our slide deck.

 There are three ways to stream GCN Notices in real time: